identinet/check/services/verification-service/README.md

-# Verification Service - User Interface
+# Verification Service

-Web frontend for the [Verification Service](../verification-service/).
+Backend service that verifies the identity of a website or DID.

 ## Development